a759116/mos_web/README.md

 * The API calls function best_fit_allocate defined in module memory::memory of crate mos_rust to allocate memory.
   - To achieve this in Rust,
-    - I've defined a dependency on mos_rust, and I've the project mos_rust at path ../mos_rust with respect to this project
+    - I've defined a dependency on mos_rust, and I've the [project mos_rust](https://github.com/a759116/mos_rust) at path ../mos_rust with respect to this project

-* The API responds and the payload is sent in Json format.
+* The API response is in Json format.
   - To achieve this, I used the method "json" of "HttpResponseBuilder".
 The "Ok" method of HttpResponse returns "HttpResponseBuilder".
 This helped to create the response in Json format.

-The hope is that the reader can follow this as an example and expose other functions as APIs.
+With the above explanation, the hope is that the reader can follow this example and expose other functions as REST APIs.

 ## Run and Extend
 There are two options to run and test the existing code.